thejeff77/fastlane-meta-translate-mac/README.md

 ## Pre-requisites

-- install brew for mac
+- Install brew for mac
-- setup fastlane folder with downloaded metadata.
+- Setup fastlane folder with downloaded metadata.
 Requires folders for all languages you have in app store connect within the metadata directory.
 Ex: metadata/es

 ## Setup